cybertec-postgresql/pgwatch2/docs/installation_options.rst

 In v1.6.0 was added support for Prometheus - being one of the most popular modern metrics gathering / alerting solutions.
 When the ``--datastore / PW2_DATASTORE`` parameter is set to *prometheus* then the pgwatch2 metrics collector doesn't do any normal interval-based fetching but listens on port *9187* (changeable) for scrape requests configured and performed on Prometheus side.
-Returned metrics belong to "pgwatch2" namespace (a prefix basically) and is changeable via the ``--prometheus-namespace`` flag.
+Returned metrics belong to the "pgwatch2" namespace (a prefix basically) which is changeable via the ``--prometheus-namespace`` flag if needed.

 Also important to note - in this mode the pgwatch2 agent should not be run centrally but on all individual DB hosts.
 While technically possible though to run centrally, it would counter the core idea of Prometheus and would make scrapes also longer